 How We Calculated This Vegan Europe List:

 We used the number of fully vegan restaurants listed on HappyCow (like a vegan Yelp) as a barometer.
-Yes, we know that this isn’t a failsafe method.
+Yes, we know that this isn’t a fail-safe method.
 There surely are vegan friendly cities in Europe with few vegan restaurants but vegan options aplenty in traditional cuisine.
-There are many places whose traditional cuisine can be quite vegan-friendly – we love to search out these dishes.
+There are many places whose traditional cuisine can be quite vegan-friendly and we love to search out these dishes.
 (Check out Nomadic Vegan’s book Veggie Planet on exactly this subject).
 But these accidentally vegan dishes are exactly that – accidental.
 When possible, we like to support people and initiatives (like vegan restaurants, sanctuaries, hotels, etc.) that are consciously working towards a more ethical, environmentally friendly, and healthier world.

 We also used this method because it’s what we do and it works.
 Every time we visit a new city, we check out Happy Cow and read guides by local bloggers.
 This is what has helped us to write our many vegan city guides and eat at some of the best vegan restaurants in Europe and the U.S. Doing some research is key to successful vegan trips.
-Not only do we love to get excited about the delicious food we’re going to eat, but research gives us realistic expectations from a place and the food that’s going to be available.
+Not only do we love to get excited about the delicious food we’re going to eat, but research gives us realistic expectations about a place and the food that’s going to be available.

-1. London, England: 145 Vegan Restaurants
+1. London, England: 161 Vegan Restaurants

-Change from 2018: +25 vegan restaurants, same ranking in list
+Change from 2019: +16 vegan restaurants, same ranking in list

 London Vegan Resources: Fellow vegan travel blogger Caitlin of The Vegan Word lives in London and has a vegan London travel guide.
 VeganLondon is a website completely dedicated to everything vegan London (duh).
 They’ve got a ton of resources, including an events calendar!
 For more vegan London food porn, you can’t go wrong perusing through @vegansofldn on Instagram.